flenniken/statictea/docs/variables.md

 # assignVariable

 Assign the variable the given value if possible, else return a warning.
+The operator parameter is either "=" or "&=".

 ```nim
 proc assignVariable(variables: var Variables; dotNameStr: string; value: Value;